Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 ---

-## Edge cases of databinding in Vue.js
+## Edge cases of data binding in Vue.js

 +++